terror/notes/README.md

-  f  | format        Format files with a prose formatter h  | help          Show this message k  | keybindings   View all fzf window keybindings rm | remove       Remove a note from the directory s  | search        Start a full-text search
+  f  | format        Format files with a prose formatter h  | help          Show this message k  | keybindings   View all fzf window keybindings rm | remove        Remove notes from the directory s  | search        Start a full-text search
 ```